coocos/k8s-k3d-notes/README.md

 CoreDNS is running at https://0.0.0.0:50052/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy Metrics-server is running at https://0.0.0.0:50052/api/v1/namespaces/kube-system/services/https:metrics-server:/proxy
 ```

+> If you haven't got kubectl installed, you can grab it [from here](https://kubernetes.io/docs/tasks/tools/).

 You can also check the state of the nodes you created: